 When evaluating the coverage and purchasing an Arizona medical malpractice insurance policy, it is important to determine if coverage for such administrative responsibilities is included automatically or an option to be added should any disciplinary preceding occur with regards to retaining medical records.
 An Arizona medical professional liability insurance policy can also provide coverage due to any cyber liability or data breach of medical records.

 Arizona Medical Malpractice Insurance and Statute of Limitations

 The Statute of Limitations in Arizona is defined in A.R.S. §12-542 and states that a medical malpractice action or cause of action for medical malpractice must be commenced and prosecuted within two years after the cause of action accrues, and not afterward, of the alleged negligence, misconduct, errors or omissions, or breach of contract of services rendered.
 Exceptions for product liability are stated in A.R.S 12-551

-It is important to consult your Arizona medical professional liability insurance company and a medical malpractice attorney should a provider receive a written demand from a patient or patient representative.
+It is important to consult your Arizona physicians liability insurance company and a medical malpractice attorney should a provider receive a written demand from a patient or patient representative.

 Desert Mountain Insurance is available to discuss your questions regarding the coverage provided by Arizona medical malpractice insurance carrier policies.
 Please do not hesitate to give us a call today at (480) 348-2200.